coulterkyle/blog-site/README.md

 ![comment-box](./public/assets/screenshots/comment-box.png)

-Please note - that logging out will be performed automatilly when idle for more than 5 minutes.
-However, you can logout manually at anytime by clicking the logout button in the top right cornet of the nav screen.
+Please note - that logging out will be performed automatically when idle for more than 5 minutes.
+However, you can logout manually at anytime by clicking the logout button in the top right corner of the screen.